Valiice/JobAutoSwitcher/README.md

 1. Queue for a duty as **Job A**.
 2. Switch to **Job B** while waiting for the queue to pop.
 3. When the "Duty Ready" window appears, simply click **Commence**.
-4. The plugin will:
+4. The plugin will handle the rest!
-    * Detect the mismatch.
-    * Switch you back to **Job A**.
-    * Wait for the gear change animation to finish.
-    * Auto-click Commence to enter the instance.

 ## Technical Details
 * **Detection:** Uses the Job Icon ID from the `ContentsFinderConfirm` addon to calculate the required Job ID (`IconID - 62100`).